OxfordAbstracts/purescript-graphql-client/README.md

 ## Alternatives to this package

+### purescript-halogen-graphql-connect

+There is also a higher level graphql client for halogen projects [purescript-halogen-graphql-connect](https://github.com/OxfordAbstracts/purescript-halogen-graphql-connect).
+Purescript-halogen-graphql-connect if a small wrapper around this project that makes it easier to use in halogen projects.

+### purescript-graphqlclient

 There is another purescript graphQL client package at https://github.com/purescript-graphqlclient/purescript-graphqlclient , which is a port of [elm-graphql](https://github.com/dillonkearns/elm-graphql/).

 Although the names and scope of the 2 packages are very similar they are not connected and there are a few differences:
 - This package uses record syntax to make queries whereas purescript-graphqlclient uses applicative/ado syntax
 - This package allows use of Apollo if you wish (or other lower level graphQL clients)
 - This package supports subscriptions, watch queries and client caching
-- Athough we use this package in production at Oxford Abstracts, purescript-graphqlclient has probably been used more in production

-I have not used purescript-graphqlclient myself so please let me know if any of the above is incorrect or incomplete.

-There is also a higher level graphql client for halogen projects [purescript-halogen-graphql-connect](https://github.com/OxfordAbstracts/purescript-halogen-graphql-connect)